jrfnl/clearPHP/_rules/security/always-prepare-statement.md

 ### When Not To Use This Rule

-* Prepared statement are not available for all queries : for example, changing the structure of a table can't be done with a prepared statement and PHP arrays can't be used with `IN` SQL clauses.
+* Prepared statement are not available for all queries: for example, changing the structure of a table can't be done with a prepared statement and PHP arrays can't be used with `IN` SQL clauses.
 * Prepared statements require two calls to the database.
 This has overhead, though it is usually less than the query itself.

 ### Further Reading

 * [Prepared statements]
 * [Using prepared statements]
 * [PHP MySQL prepared SQL statement vs SQL statement]